Tottenham complete loan signing of Vinicius from Benfica with £41m purchase option | Goal.com

 Inter defender Milan Skriniar is also of interest, though sporting director Piero Ausilio says he is not available either.

-Tottenham's next fixture will be a meaningful one for Mourinho, as he returns to his former home of Old Trafford to face Manchester United in the final game before the international break.
+Tottenham's next fixture will be a meaningful one for Mourinho, as he returns to his former home of Old Trafford on Sunday to face Manchester United in the final game before the international break.